 There has to be, and fortunately is, another way.

-The beauty of hypnosis when treating fears, phobias and anxiety
+The beauty of hypnosis when treating fears, phobias, and social anxiety

-Hypnosis, used competently, is the perfect way to expose someone in a safe and relaxed way to a situation they had been avoiding.
+Hypnosis, used competently, is the perfect way to ‘expose’ someone to a situation they had been avoiding.

 As far as your emotional brain is concerned, if you have relaxed deeply and felt spontaneous at a party a few times while in hypnosis, this is a sufficiently strong indication that this situation is not dangerous, and that this kind of social event can now be “retagged” as something you can potentially go safely towards – before you’ve even been to an actual party.